What Is Coronavirus And What Employers Should Do About It

 - Provide tissues and wipes to your employees so that they can use them whenever necessary.

-Summing it up, the outbreak of coronavirus around the world has created a wake-up call for employers to take steps to prevent it from affecting their employees and their business.
-Instead of panicking in these dire circumstances, employers should develop a proper response strategy dor the outbreak.
+The outbreak of coronavirus around the world has created a wake-up call for employers to take steps to prevent it from affecting their employees' health and their business.
+Instead of panicking in these dire circumstances, employers should develop a proper response strategy for the outbreak.
 Proper planning and execution by employers are crucial and invaluable to helping employers tackle these problematic times.